Last updated on May 10th, 2025 at 02:15 pm

 Birds nest at all levels on these cliffs – not only are the views dramatic but the sounds are pretty spectacular too.

-5. Continuing to First Stack of Duncansby Stacks
+Continuing to the First Stack

 Walking from the first inlet you can walk across towards the sea and there you will find a small stack just a short distance from the cliffs.
 The path to this stack is much less well trodden as most people head directly for the main stacks.
 It is worth a little diversion though.

-6. Duncansby Stacks – The Main Stacks
+The Main Stacks

 There is a lovely panoramic view of Duncansby Stacks having walked across the grass from the car park.
 It is fantastic to see the stacks together.

-7. Walking Around the Cliff Edge to View Duncansby Stacks
+Walking Around the Cliff Edge to View Duncansby Stacks

 This walk has some steeper sections, as you would expect from a cliff path but it is manageable.